mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 ## Why This Matters for Your Pipelines

 Each of these cases can produce a different response shape.
+In this post, we’ve already seen how the `predict` response shape differs between a successful request and a failed one; now consider that there are three more inference cases your pipelines may need to handle as well.
 If your pipeline only accounts for the “normal” ones, it’ll either:

 - Break when new data arrives, or
 - Produce incomplete analytics without realizing it.